Skip to Content

 Cost overruns - Challenging tunneling (and a few other factors) resulted in delays and cost overruns.
 The Metro board approved overruns of $200 million (August 2020)$150 million (May 2021)$225 million (May 2024), and $154 million (October 2025).
 Revamping the downtown L.A. heavy rail yard, called Division 20, also experienced serious cost overruns.

-Recently - On the surface, stations - La Brea, Fairfax, and La Cienega - are looking complete.
+Recently - On the surface, stations - La Brea, Fairfax, and La Cienega - look complete.
 Street restoration is wrapping up.
 New railcars debuted on the existing D Line last December.
-Metro testing hit a snag in late 2025, pushing the opening back about two months.
+Metro testing hit a snag in late 2025, delaying the opening about two months.

 Stay in touch